Spatial BioCondition

 Spatial BioCondition explained

-Spatial BioCondition (SBC) is a modelling and mapping framework that is used to predict and map the condition of vegetation in most of Queensland’s regional ecosystems.
+Spatial BioCondition (SBC) is a modelling framework that is used to predict and map the condition of vegetation in most of Queensland’s regional ecosystems.

 Using machine learning to integrate site-based vegetation condition assessment methods and remote sensing land cover data, the framework predicts how well the vegetation maintains the biodiversity values in each ecosystem.